-Are you ready to elevate your culinary adventure with a crispy and delectable version of the traditional Bihari dish?
-Enter Fried Litti!
+Are you ready to take your culinary journey to the next level with a crispy and delectable version of the traditional Bihari dish?
+Well, enter Fried Litti!
 This delightful twist takes the authentic Litti recipe up a notch by frying the wheat flour balls stuffed with savory sattu filling to golden perfection.
-The combination of a crunchy exterior and a flavorful interior makes Fried Litti a mouthwatering treat that will leave you craving for more.
-Let’s dive into the step-by-step process of making this irresistible snack and indulge in the crispy goodness!
+The crispy outside along with the softness inside just makes Fried Litti mouthwatering and craves to be devoured.
+Now, let’s go to the step-by-step method of making this irresistible snack that is crispy!
+Let’s dive into it!

 - 2 cups wheat flour